pjbull/raspberry-patch/software.md

 Before running, it is important to adjust the parameters in /bin/rpi/HPL.dat.
 Here are the values we settled on: [HPL.dat](https://github.com/pjbull/raspberry-patch/blob/master/HPL.dat).

-Finally, we run the following:
+Finally, we test our supercomputer:
 {% highlight  bash %}
 mpiexec -machinefile machinefile -n 16 xhpl
 {% endhighlight %}